Joy-Division/KCEJ-Wiki/Common/Source/ReadMe.md

 ## Program Structure

 KCE Japan games are modeled on a common system structure established with the development of *Metal Gear Solid*.
 The system is built on top of a multitasking kernel/thread wrapper library known as the Multi-Task Scheduler (MTS).
-Most libraries, with the exception of those designed for generic tasks such as mathematic algorithms, initialize a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) process that servers as a part of the games' core system.
+Most libraries, with the exception of those designed for providing generic functions such as mathematic algorithms, initialize a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) process that servers as a part of the games' core system.
 For example, LibDG implements the DG daemon -- the process responsible for image rendering and display.

 The *Document of Metal Gear Solid 2* provides a description of this system under the "Program > System Structure" section.